-About Toodlepip & Sam Michel
+About Sam Michel & Toodlepip

 Early Days

-It all started with an £800 telephone bill and angry parents, who weren't anywhere near as enthused as I was by my sparkly new acoustic coupler and the online world I'd just discovered.
+Acoustic Coupler by adactioIt all started with an £800 telephone bill, the days when that was real money, and angry parents, who weren’t anywhere near as enthused as I was by my sparkly new acoustic coupler and the online world I’d just discovered.

 This was the pre-Internet days of 1984, when exciting online communities sprung up around odd-sounding dial-in services like FidoNet and The Bread Board Bulletin Service.
 My trusty Amstrad CPC-464 and acoustic coupler was my gateway to this world at the speed of 1200/75 baud (that's a whopping 1.17kbps in today's bandwidth).